 mailchimp email marketing tool

 If you need a little help in making your marketing emails stand out, Mailchimp is for you.
-The free service (up to 10,000 monthly emails) offers marketing tools to create, manage, and analyze your email and ad campaigns.
+The free service (up to 500 contacts, 1000 sends per month, and 500 per day) offers marketing tools to create, manage, and analyze your email and ad campaigns.8 It’s one of the best apps for business owners who rely heavily on email marketing as a strategy.

 Useful features: